shuleyu/seismic-raytracing/README.md

 # Example

-With a proper WORKDIR and using the default parameters in INFILE, the program should calculate the following example case.
+With a proper WORKDIR, the program will calculate the following example case.

 If gmt4 is installed, it will also produce the following figure:

 ![alt text](https://github.com/shuleyu/raytracing/blob/master/SRC/example1.png)

-A ScS reflection on an ellipse-shaped low velocity structure on the core mantle boundary; ray is coming from left hand side.
+This is an ScS reflection on an ellipse-shaped low velocity structure on the core mantle boundary.

+  - Ray is coming from left hand side.

-Green lines for polarity change.
-Line width are comparable to displacement amplitude.
+  - Green lines for polarity change.

+  - Line width are comparable to displacement amplitude.

-Another example showing multiple ScS reflections on this structure (varying takeoff angle each time):
+Another example showing multiple ScS reflections on similar structure (varying takeoff angle each time):

 ![alt text](https://github.com/shuleyu/raytracing/blob/master/SRC/example2.png)